 Large, Randomized Burst Damage

-You should always use legendary actions and/or lair actions for important encounter or encounters where the party outnumbers the enemy.
+You should always use legendary actions and/or lair actions for important encounters where the party outnumbers the enemy.
 They help give the creature(s) additional damage or crowd control that they can use while bolstering their action economy to get close to or match the party’s action economy.

 However, you can also use rechargeable actions to make your boss creature that much more terrifying to fight against.
 Give a boss creature a hefty single-target, cleave, or AoE damage attack and I guarantee that the party will take them seriously.
 Especially if they can’t judge exactly when the action will be used again.